ypaulsussman/learning-log/src/pages/blog/How The Brain Learns.md

 Two forms of rehearsal:

-1. Rote rehearsal (_for when information must be stored exactly as it is entered_) and
+1.  **Rote rehearsal,** for when information must be stored exactly as it is entered, and
-2. Elaborative rehearsal (_when priority is instead on associating the new learnings with prior learning to detect relationships and assign meaning._) Students use rote rehearsal to memorize a poem, but elaborative rehearsal to interpret its message.
+2.  **Elaborative rehearsal,** when priority is instead on associating the new learnings with prior learning to detect relationships and assign meaning.

+Students use rote rehearsal to memorize a poem, but elaborative rehearsal to interpret its message.

-The primacy-recency effect states that we tend to remember the first item in a sequence best and the last item second-best when learning.
+The **primacy-recency effect** states that we tend to remember the first item in a sequence best and the last item second-best when learning.

 As lesson time lengthens, the percentage of downtime increases faster than the percentage of prime-times (_at the beginning and end of the lesson._) See Elliott, Isaac, and Muhlert, 2014.

 Teacher lecture results in the lowest student retention; it involves verbal processing with little active participation or mental rehearsal.
 A recent modification of the lecture format (_interactive lecture and direct teaching_) has had better results; it requires the students to provide periodic feedback on what they have learned spaced throughout the lesson.

-Effective practice starts with massed practice(_for fast learning_) and proceeds to distributed practice later for retention: thus each test should not only query new material, but also allow students to practice important older content.
+Effective practice starts with massed practice (_for fast learning_) and proceeds to distributed practice later for retention: thus each test should not only query new material, but also allow students to practice important older content.

 The **gradual release of responsibility** teaching model proceeds from
 1.  focused instruction (_“I do it; you watch”_) to